NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Schedules: Unavailable Period Dates**

 Specifies the unavailable period date ranges.
 Enter a date range like "Dec 15 - Jan 15".
-If multiple periods, use a comma-separated list.
 Optionally, can enter hour of the day like "Dec 15 2 - Jan 15 20" (start hour can be 0 through 23 and end hour can be 1 through 24).
 If multiple periods, use a comma-separated list.

 - **Name:** ``schedules_unavailable_period_dates``
 - **Type:** ``String``